tgherzog/sailbuddy-pages/index.md

 **Nope, none of that solves my problem**

+Use the "Data Log" feature described in the next session to log your session data, send it to me, and I'll try to help you out.

+### Raw Data Logs ###

+Sail Buddy has an option to save raw NMEA data and other information to a log file.
+This is primarily intended so that you can send the log file to me in case you encounter technical issues and need some support.
+Go to Settings > Sail Buddy (from your home screen), scroll down a bit, and turn on the
-Sail Buddy has a feature that lets you send me a text log of your data sessions.
-First, from your home screen, go to Settings > Sail Buddy, scroll down a bit, and make sure the "Log Status Messages" option is turned on.
-Then try to use the app again, i.e. whatever isn't working for you.
-When you've finished, click the Settings tab in Sail Buddy, scroll to the bottom and click the "Share Status Logs" button to send me your data.
+"Log Status Messages" option.
+Sail Buddy will subsequently log NMEA sessions when you turn on NMEA data in Sail Buddy (it only keeps data for a day or so).
+Then go to the Settings tab in Sail Buddy and click the "Share Status Logs" button to email me your data.
+If you just want to view the log data, follow the same steps but don't click Send.

 ### Privacy Policy ### {#privacy}

-All personal information collected by Sail Buddy, including your location and any metadata you enter yourself, is only stored on your iOS device.
+All personal information collected by Sail Buddy, including your location, data logs, and any metadata you enter yourself, is only stored on your iOS device.
 Sail Buddy does not interact with a data server and does not access or store information remotely.

 ### Contact Information ### {#contact}